 In 2007 and 2008 we SCF-Tested retroreflectors originally adopted by GLONASS.
-They are Al back-coated CCRs, with hexagonal front face of ~26mm of inscribed circle diameter.
+They are Al back-coated CCRs, with hexagonal front face inscribed in a circle of ~26mm in diameter.
 The CCR is inserted into a polished Aluminum housing screwed into the Aluminum baseplate of the LRA.
-LRAs of 32 GLONASS-type CCRs (identical to the flight LRA characterized at the SCF_LAB) were deployed on the GPS-35 and GPS-36 satellites.
+LRAs of the 32 GLONASS-type CCRs (identical to the flight LRA characterized at the SCF_Lab) were deployed on the GPS-35 and GPS-36 satellites.
 GLONASS LRAs were deployed also on GIOVE-A and GIOVE-B.

-SCF-Test results reported in [1] have shown that the GLONASS suffers from sever degradation of the optical performance when operated in space conditions.
-From GLONASS-115 this Al back-coated CCR has been abandoned by modern GNSS (including Galileo IOV) in favour of uncoated CCRs.
+SCF-Test results reported in [1] have shown that GLONASS suffers severe degradation of the optical performance when operated in space conditions.
+From GLONASS-115, this Al back-coated CCR has been abandoned by modern GNSS (including Galileo IOV) in favor of uncoated CCRs.